3 Must-visit Medici palaces in Florence

 Are the Medici Chapels worth visiting?

-Medici Chapels: Inside the Medici Chapels in Florence, you can find the Chapel of the Princes with a frescoed ceiling.
-Do not miss a massive dome designed by Buontalenti.
+Inside the Medici Chapels is the Chapel of the Princes with a frescoed ceiling, designed by Buontalenti.

-Medici landmarks Florence: One of the largest churches in Florence, San Lorenzo Church, is a burial place for the members of the Medici family.
-Michelangelo designed the crypts of Lorenzo the Magnificent and his brother - they are in the New Sacristy.
+Medici landmarks Florence - San Lorenzo Church, a burial place for the members of the Medici family.

-Who is buried in Medici Chapels?
+Who is buried in there?

 You can find the tombs of Lorenzo the Magnificent and the crypt of his murdered brother Giuliano in the Medici Chapels in Florence.
 Michelangelo designed their crypts, and they are in the New Sacristy.
 The tombs of 6 grand dukes of Tuscany also line the walls of the Chapel of Princes.